Text by CLOT Magazine

-There is also a good representation of Spanish artists, like Javier de Los Rios, who will be showing WPORTRAITS, a piece that explores the way people represent themselves in the big mosaic of Internet, at the same time it studies how painting tradition’s heritage affects
+There is also a good representation of Spanish artists, like Jaime de Los Ríos, who will be showing PORTRAITS, a piece that explores the way people represent themselves in the big mosaic of the Internet; at the same time, it studies how painting tradition’s heritage affects our daily life.

-For the ones with the most hands-on approach to learning and experiencing, there will be several intriguing workshops, including a quick way to make Twitter bots, a dive into “fake news” phenomenon and a game in which you will be creating sci-fi stories about current and future topics.
-You will also be able to, for instance, learn how to make a camera for capturing wildlife and to compare your vision of the world with AI – or, to collaborate with one to create a unique cyborg tale!
+For the ones with the most hands-on approach to learning and experience, there will be several intriguing workshops, including a quick way to make Twitter bots, a dive into the “fake news” phenomenon and a game in which you will create sci-fi stories about current and future topics.
+You will also be able to, for instance, learn how to make a camera for capturing wildlife and to compare your vision of the world with AI – or to collaborate with one to create a unique cyborg tale!

-All in all, the up-and-coming weekend could be a very educational and fascinating one, if you happen to be in London.
+All in all, the upcoming weekend could be very educational and fascinating if you happen to be in London.